aresemaw/EconomyAgent/README.md

-# Economy Agent
+# Agent-Based Economic Simulation

 ## Background

-This Python program creates a simulated economy with agents that represent shoppers, a shop owner, and a wage.
-The shop owner is responsible for paying rent, which is a fixed cost, and a wage, which represents a tax on the shop's profits.
-The shoppers are classified as VIPs, and they receive a 10% credit on their purchases.
-The output of the program shows the wage and rent expenses, as well as the total amount spent by the shoppers.

-To use the program, the user creates a Model object and adds Agent objects to it using the add_agent method.
-The Agent objects represent the shop owner and the VIP shoppers.
-The user can then simulate the economy by calling the simulate method on the Model object.
-If desired, the user can set the weekend to True using the set_weekend method, which will cause the simulate method to increase the amount spent by the shoppers.
-Finally, the user can access the attributes of the Agent objects in the Model object to see the wage and rent expenses, as well as the total amount spent by the shoppers.

- The Agent class represents a person who has certain attributes such as goods, a VIP account, rent, and a wage.
-It also has methods for spending money on the VIP account, paying off debt on the VIP account, and paying rent and wage.The Model class represents a model of an economy, and it has a list of Agent objects.
-It has a method for adding an Agent object to the list, a method for simulating the economy by having each Agent object spend and pay off debt, and a method for setting whether the current day is a weekend.
-The simulate method calls the spend and pay_debt methods of each Agent object, and the amount spent or paid off is determined by a random value generated using the random.uniform function.
-Finally, the code creates a Model object and adds three Agent objects to it.
-It then simulates the economy and sets the weekend to True, simulating the economy again.
-It then iterates over the Agent objects in the Model and prints their attributes.
+This program simulates an economy with multiple agents.
+Each agent has a starting amount of goods and a VIP balance (which can be thought of as a credit card balance).
+Agents spend money randomly on each simulation step, and also pay off a random amount of debt.

- ## Install
+ ## How to Use
- Running the Python file
+To run the simulation, run the agent.py file in Python.
+You can adjust the parameters of the simulation by modifying the Agent class and the Model class in the code.

+To add agents, create an instance of the Agent class and pass in the starting values for goods, VIP balance, rent, and wage.
+Then add the agent to the Model class using the add_agent method.

+To run the simulation, call the simulate method of the Model class.
+You can also set the weekend property of the Model class to True to simulate higher spending on weekends.

+After running the simulation, information about each agent's VIP balance, goods value, rent value, and wage value will be printed to the console.
 To run the Python file, open a terminal or command prompt and navigate to the directory where the file is located.
 Then, run the following command:

 ### *python agent.py*